NitBravoA92/vet-clinic-database/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, suggestions and feature requests are welcome!
 Feel free to check the [issues page](../../issues/).

+To do Contributions, please fork this repository, create a new branch and then create a Pull Request from your branch.
+You can find detailed description of this process in: [A Step by Step Guide to Making Your First GitHub Contribution by Brandon Morelli](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>